Search

 Prerequisites

-An important prerequisite to creating a cluster is to create at least one Domain to use with your clusters.
+An important prerequisite to creating a cluster is to create at least one domain to use with your clusters.
 See Manage domains.
 If you do not want to create a custom domain with your own DNS, you can always generate a shared namespace under our customer-shared domain name.
-See the ending for more details.
+See Using a Release-generated domain for more details.

-Click Clusters in the sidebar, then click the green Create New Cluster button in the "Clusters" section.
+Click Create Cluster button at the bottom right.
 Note that only account owners may create new clusters.

-If you're not sure which IP range to use, you can use choose any one from the drop down.
+If you're not sure which IP range to use, you can choose any one from the dropdown.

 Release environments run inside your cloud provider account, and these might need to connect to existing services and applications that run there.
 Conversely, you might need to fully isolate your Release environments from existing services.

-In order to keep Release environments from interfering with existing applications, by default we select a network address or CIDR block that is distinct from the other network addresses you use in your enterprise.
+To keep Release environments from interfering with existing applications, by default, Release selects a network address or CIDR block that is distinct from the other network addresses you use in your enterprise.
 If you know which CIDR block to use, go ahead and select that.
-Release will build a Virtual Private Cloud (VPC) with the unique CIDR block you provide.
+Release will build a virtual private cloud (VPC) with the unique CIDR block you provide.

 Managing your cluster and node groups